Climate action projects and workshops: adding a green component to our work

 We gathered our team so everyone could choose a custom logo and we organized a small workshop to present and discuss the impact of disposable plastic cups on the environment.
 As a result, each of the staff members of our team received its own personalized mug.

 Through this simple, yet impactful project, we aim at reducing drastically our plastic use at the office.
 The benefits are numerous, from climate action to budget implications, the "Mug for All" project is a success and will be implemented with our partners in the region to further reduce the use of disposable plastic items in everyday life, at the office or at home.

 Raising awareness about climate action: workshops conducted in Jordan

 Throughout the month of May, our team travelled around Jordan to conduct workshops aiming at raising awareness about climate action.
-We travelled to Mafraq, Azraq, Karak and Amman to visit the youth hubs and discuss about ways to reduce plastic consumption and how to recycle waste.
+We travelled to Mafraq, Azraq, Karak and Amman to visit the youth hubs and discuss ways to reduce plastic consumption as well as how to recycle waste.

 Our team presented the concept of "Zero-Waste", which consists in maximizing recycling, minimizing waste and reducing consumption, while ensuring products are reused, repaired or recycled.
 We then engaged in group discussions and exercises about waste production ("which waste do I produce?") and recycling solutions that could be implemented, such as a "Zero-Waste" shop, home-made products, waste sorting with local partners and activities with clothes banks.